 It’s a shame goat milk is often overlooked in the dairy aisle in favor of the moo variety.
-A recent study in the Journal of Food Composition and Analysis compared the nutritional makeup of cow and goat milk from animals raised under similar conditions and found that the horned version contained more heart-healthy omega-3 fats and the bone-building trio calcium, phosphorus and magnesium.
-Why? goat milk contains a larger amount of solids, which are where the nutrients are found.
+A study in the Journal of Food Composition and Analysis compared the nutritional makeup of cow and goat milk from animals raised under similar conditions and found that the horned version contained more heart-healthy omega-3 fats and the bone-building trio calcium, phosphorus and magnesium.
+Why?
+Goat milk contains a larger amount of solids, which are where the nutrients are found.
 What’s more, differences in protein structure make goat milk easier to digest than cow milk.

 > Sneak it in: Goat milk has the similar tang as soft goat- milk cheese, which works well in smoothies, cereal, quiches, puddings, creamy soups or a mug of hot chocolate.

 Compared to their more exotic (and expensive!) counterparts, white-button mushrooms don’t nearly get the credit they deserve.
 Like other mushrooms, these low-brow fungi are abundant in compounds such as polysaccharides, which likely help lower cholesterol, control blood sugar and stymie cancer development.
 Also, because button mushrooms are so low in calories yet provide a lot of meaty bulk to dishes, they’re great for helping runners maintain their race weight.
 Further, a Journal of Agricultural and Food Chemistry study reported that they can be a dietary source of bacteria-derived vitamin B12, which is important for vegan runners, as it’s difficult to find in plant sources.